Antonio Di Nardo (footballer, born 1998)

-Antonio Di Nardo (born 30 September 1998) is an Italian footballer who plays as a forward for club Pescara.
+Antonio Di Nardo (born 30 September 1998) is an Italian footballer who plays as a forward for club Juve Stabia.

 Club career

 Di Nardo started his career at Latina.
 In 2015 he was signed by Sampdoria for €1 million fee (net of VAT), on a 3-year contract.
 On the same day, Marco Marchionni moved in the opposite direction on a free transfer.

-In the summer of 2016, Di Nardo returned to Latina, and was assigned the number 6 shirt of the first team.
+In the summer of 2016, Di Nardo returned to Latina and was assigned the number 6 shirt of the first team.
 He played 6 times during the 2016–17 Serie B season.
 He also played for the reserve team.

-On 15 July 2017 Di Nardo and Criscuolo were signed by Arezzo on temporary basis.
+On 15 July 2017, Di Nardo and Criscuolo were signed by Arezzo on a temporary basis.
 On the same day, Arezzo youngster Riccardo Aramini joined Sampdoria outright.

-On 25 January 2019 he joined Lucchese on loan until the end of the 2018–19 season.
+On 25 January 2019, he joined Lucchese on loan until the end of the 2018–19 season.

 On 3 September 2019 he was loaned to Vis Pesaro.

-On 5 October 2020 he returned on his second loan to Arezzo.
+On 5 October 2020, he returned on his second loan to Arezzo.

-On 20 September 2021, he signed with Sora Calcio in Serie D.
+On 20 September 2021, he signed with Sona Calcio in Serie D.

 On 18 August 2025, Di Nardo joined Pescara, returning to Serie B after eight seasons in lower tiers.

+On 27 August 2026, Di Nardo signed a three-year contract with Juve Stabia, remaining in the second tier after Pescara's relegation.